CPU cache: Smart cache

 Smart cache is a level 2 or level 3 caching method for multiple execution cores, developed by Intel.

 Smart Cache shares the actual cache memory between the cores of a multi-core processor.
-In comparison to a dedicated per-core cache, the overall cache miss rate decreases when not all cores need equal parts of the cache space.
-Consequently, a single core can use the full level 2 or level 3 cache, if the other cores are inactive.
+In comparison to a dedicated per-core cache, the overall cache miss rate decreases when cores do not require equal parts of the cache space.
+Consequently, a single core can use the full level 2 or level 3 cache while the other cores are inactive.
 Furthermore, the shared cache makes it faster to share memory among different execution cores.

 Multi-level caches

 Another issue is the fundamental tradeoff between cache latency and hit rate.
 Larger caches have better hit rates but longer latency.
 To address this tradeoff, many computers use multiple levels of cache, with small fast caches backed up by larger, slower caches.
-Multi-level caches generally operate by checking the fastest cache, level 1 (L1), first; if it hits, the processor proceeds at high speed.
-If that smaller cache misses, the next fastest cache, level 2 (L2), is checked, and so on, before accessing external memory.
+Multi-level caches generally operate by checking the fastest but smallest cache, level 1 (L1), first; if it hits, the processor proceeds at high speed.
+If that cache misses, the slower but larger next level cache, level 2 (L2), is checked, and so on, before accessing external memory.